RamiyanGangatharan/Portfolio2025/client/README.md

 3. Run Locally
    - in the client folder, do `npm run dev`
    - in the server folder, do `node server.js`

+# Development Log

+---

+### July 9th, 2025

+#### General
+- Created and styled a header and footer for the website.
+- Organized a file structure for an ideal long-term plan.
+- Split the CSS files by usage and joined them in a global file.
+- Removed the TO-DO list and replaced it with a development log.

+#### Styling
+- Installed Bootstrap 5.3.
+- Installed Font Awesome for free icons.
+- Made a colour scheme and chose the Roboto font.

+---

+### July 8th, 2025

+- Built the foundational structure of the website.
+- Conforming to the MERN Stack, I have used the following technologies:
+  - MongoDB (planned)
+  - ExpressJS
+  - NextJS (Modern React)
+  - NodeJS